 It’s an abundance of beauty and practicality that’s hard to beat!
 Think of the Emerald Envy Viburnum as a glossy multi-stemmed shrub with great branching and flower power.

 Viburnums are hardy, disease-resistant shrubs that are as beautiful as they are tough.
 The Emerald Envy Viburnum, in particular, is an easy to grow and easy to care for shrub.
 Its glossy emerald-colored leaves are both deer resistant and shade tolerant.
 And it works well in any zone between 6-9.

 And when it comes to growing, we love viburnums because they don’t require a lot of fuss.
 They are native to North America, so they are easily adaptable to many soil conditions and climate zones.
 Even during droughts, viburnums can come out the other side looking good and not the least bit straggly.
 Plus, serious insect problems are quite rare.

 The key is to plant the Emerald Envy Viburnum in the right location so it can excel season to season.
 They grow best in moist, well-drained soil with full sun while tolerating part shade and dry spots.
 They also prefer good air circulation, so periodic pruning is key to preventing fungal diseases.

 Your customers will enjoy an Alleghany Viburnum or Emerald Envy Viburnum for years to come.
 They’re rewarding shrubs to grow—adaptable, beautiful, and with a reputation for holding their own.

-If you'd like to find out more about our field operation and growing process that results in outstanding plant material, download our ebook The Waverly Farm Playbook for Growing Outstanding Landscape Stock Year Over Year.
+If you'd like to find out more about our field operation and growing process at our Maryland wholesale nursery that results in outstanding plant material, download our ebook The Waverly Farm Playbook for Growing Outstanding Landscape Stock Year Over Year.